-In conformity with the above aim of the IESBA, the Institute of Chartered Accountants of Nepal has initiated this step of reproducing the Code in the form of "Hand book the Code of Ethics for professional Accountants- 2018" in a reduced size for the use of professional accountants in Nepal.
-While reducing the size of the original IESBA Code of Ethics, some of the application materials, glossary of terms and list of abbreviations are taken out.
-For better and comprehensive understanding, the readers, users and wide range of stakeholders of the Code are advised to refer the original version of the IEABA-Code of Ethics.
+In conformity with the above aim of the IESBA, the Institute of Chartered Accountants of Nepal (ICAN) has initiated this step of reproducing the Code in the form of "Handbook the Code of Ethics for professional Accountants- 2023" for the use of professional accountants in Nepal.
+For better and comprehensive understanding, the readers, users and wide range of stakeholders of the Code are advised to refer to the original version of the IESBA-Code of Ethics.